Baffle Step

 The Energy point of view

-This difference of front pressure is in fact more a 6dB delta due to a difference in energy distribution than a plus or minus, to the energy point of view there is no loss or gain, the energy remain the same, only the his direction is changing, creating a energy focusing effect.
+This difference of front pressure is more a delta due to a difference in energy distribution than a plus or minus, to the energy point of view there is no loss or gain, the energy remain the same, only the his direction is changing, creating a energy focusing effect.

 How to simulate it